Frida Kahlo Film

 1938 saw Frida Kahlo’s first exhibition, held in Julian Levy’s Gallery in New York.
 It was a great success.
 Frida’s work was so personal she found it difficult to understand others could appreciate her work.
 Yet the American, actor Edward G Robinson purchased four of her paintings for $200 each.

-In December Frida and Diego were married for a second time.
+In December Frida Kahlo and Diego Rivera were married for a second time.
 However, she insisted on paying half the household bills.
 From the sale of her paintings, she also supported herself financially.

 Frida’s Reputation Grows